I Don’t Know Who I am, Please Stop Asking Me

 I am turning 21 in a month, In this anguish I write some reflections.

-I must have been able to do this before, or, why would they buy a ticket to my show?
-But I cannot recall- who was the version of myself most beloved or what it was that she did.
-Could I repeat that energy without boring or disappointing, or would they catch that whatever was once intriguing was not a skill but luck?
+I think, I must have been able to do this before, or why would they buy a ticket to my show?
+But I cannot recall who the version of myself most beloved was or what she did.

 Amidst the performance, I lose awareness- struggle, speak without thought- hit and miss- then look up to see what they thought.